About Bishop Jonathan Blake

 He has also worked voluntarily as a Samaritan for four years and for a further four years as a Relate Marriage Guidance Counsellor.

 In 1990 he wrote a biblical quotation on the Houses of Parliament in a peaceful protest at the bombing of Iraqi conscripts during the first Gulf war.
-He was arrested, charged and appealed to the High Court.
+He was arrested, convicted and appealed to the High Court.

 In the autumn of 1994 he decided to relinquish his office as a minister within the Church of England.
 However, according to church law as well as his own understanding, he was still and would always remain a priest.
 As such he continued his work as a priest, working as a self-employed minister , independent of any denomination.